 If an independent contractor works on their own, they are responsible for taxes and insurance.
 If they work for an agency, that agency may be responsible for paying their taxes.
 It depends on the relationship between the worker and the organization.

-Consultants may be freelancers, too.
+Consultants may be freelance workers, too.
 They could be independent contractors or employees.
 They come in to provide expertise on a specific project.
 But how they are classified depends on many different factors.

 Determining worker classification

 The IRS takes worker misclassification seriously.
 According to the IRS website, “The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work, not what will be done and how it will be done.”
 There’s no list that you can go through to classify a worker.
 It’s based on the facts of each situation.
 Employers should consider three categories.